clovisNyu/GoGoDownloader/README.md

     alt="GoGoDownloader"
   />
   <h3>GoGo Downloader</h3>
-  <h4>Forked from <a href="https://github.com/sh1nobuu/BitAnime">BitAnime</a></h4>
+  <h4>Forked from <a href="https://github.com/karl0ss/GoGoDownloader">GoGoDownloader</a></h4>
   <p>
     A Python script that allows you to download all of an anime's episodes at once.
+Includes a CLI to run scripts programatically, allowing for automated scheduling of downloads as well as automatically downloaded new episodes of ongoing anime.
   </p>

 </div>